dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_diagnostics.rst

    - This module supports only iDRAC9 and above.
    - This module supports IPv4 and IPv6 addresses.
    - This module supports \ :literal:`check\_mode`\ .
-   - This module requires Dell Diagnostics firmware package to be present on the server.
+   - This module requires 'Dell Diagnostics' firmware package to be present on the server.
    - When \ :emphasis:`share\_type`\  is \ :literal:`local`\  for \ :emphasis:`export`\  operation, job\_details are not displayed.